AUTISM - A CASE HISTORY

 manganese to help correct his low sodium/potassium ratio.

-us discuss giving manganese when the level is this high.
-Some authorities believe that manganese
+discuss giving manganese when the level is this high.
+Some authorities believe that manganese supplements should

-find that giving a biologically available form of manganese will help the hair
+giving a biologically available form of manganese will help the hair manganese

 improve hyperactive behavior.